 The NEPQR Training Program is authorized by Sections 831 and 831A of the Public Health Service Act (42 U.S.C. § 296p and 296p-1) to strengthen the capacity for basic nurse education and practice.
-The NEPQR-RNPC Training Program addresses all three priority areas (education, practice and retention) as defined in the statute.
+The NEPQR-VNPC Training Program addresses all three priority areas (education, practice, and retention) as defined in the statute.

-The Enhanced Role of Registered Nurses in Community-Based Primary Care Settings The delivery of high-value primary care is essential to improving the health of all Americans.
+The delivery of high-value primary care is essential to improving the health of all Americans.
 The primary care workforce is responsible for the provision of primary and preventive care to a population that is increasingly demanding these services, due largely to the aging of the population and the growing number of individuals with complex medical needs.
-The percentage of the population 65 years or older will grow to 21.7 percent of the population by 2040.
-Approximately half of Americans have at least one chronic disease, and 25 percent have multiple chronic conditions.
+The percentage of the population 65 years or older will grow to 21.7 percent by 2040.
+Approximately half of all Americans have at least one chronic disease, and 25 percent have multiple chronic conditions.
 The prevalence of multiple chronic conditions increases significantly with age and impact 75 percent of older adults.
 These rates are expected to rise with the obesity epidemic and are compounded by the increased behavioral health needs that have resulted from unmet mental health needs and the opioid epidemic.
 Currently, chronic diseases account for 75 percent of primary care visits.
 Increased emphasis on population health, quality of care, and the value of the services delivered has resulted in a need to shift health care from acute care to community-based settings.
 However, the current organization and scope of the primary care system are insufficient in meeting the needs of the nation.